george887/time_series_project/README.md

 3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?

 Yes there are students who are rarely accessing the curriculum.
-Example, in cohorts 55 (user 787), 57 (user 619), 14 (user 593) and 19 (user 163) all accessed the curriculum one time.
+Keep in mind when this info was found, I filtered out home pages and table of contents.
+Example, in cohorts 55 (user 787), 14 (user 593), 1 (user 212) and 7 (user 348) all accessed the curriculum one time.
 User 787 looked only at the appendix/interview_questions_students.
-Users 619 & 163 looked only at the home page.
-User 593 looked at the index once.
-So it appears that one person was interested in interview questions, 2 went to the home page and stopped looking, and one went to the index.
-Some of these students could have left
+User 593 and 165 looked at the index once.
+User 212 looked at students/units/75/sub_units/268.
+User 348 looked at content/php_iii/php-with-html/sessions-with-ph.

 4. Is there any suspicious activity, such as users/machines/etc accessing the curriculum who shouldn’t be?
 Does it appear that any web-scraping is happening?
 Are there any suspicious IP addresses?
 Any odd user-agents?